jryio/chocolate-fix-game/README.md

 To play, a difficultly must be selected (which determines the ammount of information in the clues) and then clues are shown.
 Each "clue" is a section of the baord taken out of context with certain tiles filled with information (either the color of the piece or the shape, or both).

+Using the clues one has to contextualize the clues into different positions and coordinate whether the color and shape of the piece will fit there.

 ================